joshiausdemwald/AutowiringBundle/README.md

 common "array"-syntax in curly braces {} is supported.
 There is no strict annotation property mapping.)

-You may even leave some arguments blank if they can be resolved by the type- lookup resolver:
+You may even leave some arguments blank if they can be resolved by argument type
+lookup:

     /**
      * @Inject(mailer="@my.mighty.mailer")